Alle einblenden kachel

 Global Conservatoire partner universities:

-Registration deadline for all courses of the partner universities in the summer semester 2025:
+Registration deadline for all courses of the partner universities in the winter semester 2026/27:

 by e-mail to globalconservatoire@mdw.ac.at

-Registration deadline for all mdw courses in the summer semester 2025:
+Registration for all mdw courses in the winter semester 2026/27:

 via mdwOnline (Attention: limited places!)